jasonacox/tinytuya/README.md

     * It will also ask for a sample *Device ID*.
 Use one from step 2 above or found in the Device List on your Tuya IoT project.
     * The **Wizard** will poll the Tuya IoT Cloud Platform and print a JSON list of all your registered devices with the "name", "id" and "key" of your registered device(s).
 The "key"s in this list are the Devices' *Local_Key* you will use to access your device.
     * In addition to displaying the list of devices, **Wizard** will create a local file `devices.json` that  TinyTuya will use this file to provide additional details to scan results from `tinytuya.deviceScan()` or when running `python -m tinytuya scan` to scan your local network.
 The wizard also creates a local file `tuya-raw.json` that contains the entire payload from Tuya Cloud.
     * The **Wizard** will ask if you want to poll all the devices.
-If you do, it will display the status of all devices on records and create a `snapshot.json` file with the results.
+If you do, it will display the status of all devices on record and create a `snapshot.json` file with the results.

 Notes:
 * If you ever reset or re-pair your smart devices, the *Local_Key* will be reset and you will need to repeat the steps above.